Aerial view of Walthamstow neighbourhood, Waltham Forest

 Ideal For

-Families wanting Outstanding schools and green space at Zone 3 prices, first-time buyers seeking Victoria line flats under £300k, food lovers drawn to the market and diverse restaurant scene, creatives attracted to CRATE and the Blackhorse Road quarter
+Families wanting Outstanding schools and green space at Zone 3 prices, first-time buyers seeking a Victoria line foothold, and food lovers drawn to the daily street market and Hoe Street independents.

 May Not Suit

-Those commuting to south or west London (no direct rail links), buyers seeking period detached homes (stock is predominantly flats and terraces), anyone wanting a quiet village atmosphere full-time (the high street is lively and loud)
+Buyers commuting to south or west London (no direct rail links), those wanting period detached homes (stock is predominantly flats and terraces), or anyone seeking quiet on the high street on market days.

 💰 Value Assessment